lrosenplaenter/Bodymap-for-LimeSurvey/README.md

 - `bodymap.png` – The main body image (must be uploaded as described above)
 - `*.svg` – SVG files for each body region (for editing or reference)
 - `*.xcf` – GIMP source files for the bodymap and overlays
+- `CITATION.cff` – Citation metadata for this software
 - This README

 ## Customization